bayfrontmedia/bones/_docs/actions.md

 Due to the resource-intensive nature of loading all the actions, when the `actions.cache` config array is `true`, all the instantiated actions will be cached in `storage/app/cache`.

-For this reason, it is important that any environment-specific logic is kept in the `action` method, as `isActive` will not be rechecked when reading from the cache.
+For this reason, it is important that any environment and interface-specific logic is kept in the `action` method, as `isActive` will not be rechecked when reading from the cache.

 When any changes to actions have been made, the action cache will need to be cleared.
 You can do so by using the `php bones cache:clear actions` command.